morousg/cvGPUSpeedup/README.md

 With this idea in mind, this library wants to make OpenCV-CUDA code run faster on the GPU.
 Especially for typical pre and post processing operations for DL networks.

-It is a wrapper on top of the core CUDA library, The Fused Kernel Library (FKL) [here](https://github.com/morousg/FusedKernelLibrary)
+cvGPUSpeedup is a wrapper on top of the core CUDA library The Fused Kernel Library (FKL) [here](https://github.com/morousg/FusedKernelLibrary)

 Currently this repository contains a folder with the entire FKL library, but we are working thowards configuring the repository so that each version of cvGPUSpeedup depends on an specific version of the FKL library.
 This way the FKL library can evolve independently of cvGPUSpeedup.